DanielMJones2005/Project-1/README.md

 There is a fifth sector for electric power which we did not include in the analysis as this electric sector consumes primary energy to generate most of the electricity the other four sectors consume.

 ## Preparation
-You will need: Python, Pandas, Requests, Numpy, Matplotlib, [EIA API key](https://www.eia.gov/opendata/register.php), and Plotly
+You will need: Python, Pandas, Requests, Numpy, Matplotlib, Scipy, [EIA API key](https://www.eia.gov/opendata/register.php), and Plotly

 plotly.py may be installed using pip...